We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 ?
 Which should I buy for a rental or high-traffic bathroom?

 The Drake.
-Its top flush power, lower price, easy two-piece installation and simple serviceability make it the practical choice for rentals, basements, busy family bathrooms and any space that sees heavy use.
-The 1,000 gram flush minimizes clog callbacks, and replacement parts are easy to find.
+Its lower price, easy two-piece installation and simple serviceability make it the practical choice for rentals, basements, busy family bathrooms and any space that sees heavy use, without any compromise on flush power since it matches the UltraMax II's 1,000 gram score.
+The maximum-rated flush minimizes clog callbacks, and replacement parts are easy to find.
 Save the UltraMax II for a finished bathroom where appearance and easy cleaning matter more than cost.

 ?
 Which should I buy for a master bath or remodel?

 The UltraMax II.
 Its seamless skirted one-piece body, included SoftClose seat, CeFiONtect glaze and efficient 1.28 GPF flush make it feel like a more finished, premium fixture, which suits a master bath, a powder room or a remodel where the toilet is on display.
-The 800 gram flush is plenty for residential use.
-You pay more, but you get a cleaner look and less cleaning effort.
+The 1,000 gram flush matches the Drake's maximum score, so residential performance is never in question.
+You pay more, but you get a cleaner look and less cleaning effort, not more flushing power.

 ?
 Is the Drake II different from the Drake?